North Pole Refinery

 - Map of North Pole municipal water supply lines and sulfolane plume (2017-2023)

 Interim Response to per- and polyfluoroalkyl substances (PFAS) on the former refinery: In July 2024, DEC approved Williams’ evaluation of potential remedies to address PFAS remaining in soil and groundwater on the former refinery property.
 Sampling performed in 2022 showed PFAS above DEC’s soil cleanup level on the refinery and PFAS in groundwater above DEC’s action level migrating off the former refinery property.
 In August 2024, DEC also received a work plan for interim remedial actions to address the contamination.
 The work plan was finalized in early October 2024 and promptly approved by DEC.
-The interim remedy is to be initiated in October 2024.
+The interim remedy was initiated in October 2024.
 The approved remedial evaluation, interim remedy work plan, recent sampling report, and map of recent groundwater results may be found at the links below.

 - Onsite PFAS Remedial Alternatives Analysis Matrix (PDF 2.4M)